 - Landholders wishing to undertake a revegetation project should first check the list of funded activities in the BCLN Grant guidelines document by clicking here.

 - If your plans align with items on this list, you can then make an expression of interest to BCLN.
-Click here to take you to the form and a short video outlining the process.
+Click here to take you to the form outlining the process.

 - A project officer will then contact you to organise a site visit to your property where they will discuss your project, map and photograph your proposed project site.